Building 42, Suite 213

 In accordance with ABET accreditation criteria and pursuant to the University's mission statement, the following program educational objectives (PEOs) have been established.
 Within three to six years of graduation, civil engineering graduates are expected to exhibit the following professional characteristics.

-- Graduates wills obtained requisite skills to successfully succeed in the Fundamentals of Engineering (FE) examination and subsequent licensure as a Professional Engineer (PE) within six years of graduation, and
+- Pursue professional development opportunities and career advancement through successfully earning their professional licensure by passing Fundamentals of Engineering (FE) examination and subsequent licensure as a Professional Engineer (PE) within six years of graduation.